Note: this site and the author does NOT have any financial relationship with the service provider being reviewed.

 Unfortunately, because Ramp Sheets does not yet have the ability to process PDFs or pull financial info from SEC filings online (the tool is only able to work within Excel files at the moment), we could not test its ability to pull cap structure information and historical financials like we did with Shortcut.

-Given this limitation, and to have a little fun, I used a basic analyst/associate-level LBO modeling test I’ve come across in the past - in a recruiting process it’s meant to evaluate a candidate’s ability to quickly model pro forma cash flows and returns to various parts of a new capital structure (see Appendix for full model test instructions).
+Given this limitation, and to have a little fun, I used a basic analyst/associate-level LBO modeling test I’ve come across in the past.
+In a recruiting process, this type of test is meant to evaluate a candidate’s ability to quickly model pro forma cash flows and returns to various parts of a new capital structure (see Appendix for full model test instructions).

 We tried two variations of the model test.
-First, I only provided the model test instructions and the income statement in excel (which includes one year of historical on top of which forecasts should be built) - this was to test Ramp’s ability to independently build the model.
-Second, I uploaded a sample excel model template (for a slightly different modeling test) as a separate tab and asked Ramp to use the same model structure and formatting to solve the test - this was to test the model’s ability to use a template and apply it to another modeling task.
+First, I only provided the model test instructions and the income statement in excel (which includes one year of historical figures on top of which forecasts should be built) - this was meant to test Ramp’s ability to independently build the model from scratch.
+Second, I uploaded a sample excel model solution for a slightly different modeling test as a separate tab and asked Ramp to use the same model structure and formatting as in the template to solve the test - this was to test the model’s ability to use a template and apply it to another modeling task.

 REVIEW OF RESULTS: